 The resultant embryos are then transferred to the woman who will be bring the child to term–whether this is the intended mother or a gestational surrogate.
 The preparation of the recipient’s uterine lining is essential for the embryos to implant, so the recipient goes through a hormonal treatment of estrogen, oestrogen, and progesterone in order to have optimal conditions for implantation.

-Next is the medical process involving medical screening, daily medications, and self-administered injections to stop the current menstrual cycle and start the controlled ovarian hyperstimulation.
+The medical process involves screening, daily medications, and self-administered injections to stop the current menstrual cycle and start the controlled ovarian hyperstimulation.

-Medical screenings and the retrieval can require travel.
-The intended parent(s) are responsible for medical, traveling, and other expenses related to the process of donation.
+Medical screenings and the egg retrieval can require travel.
+The intended parent(s) are responsible for medical, traveling, and other expenses related to the egg donation process.

 Common side effects after egg donation include bloating, bleeding, or cramping, with symptoms similarly associated with the natural cycle.
 After the retrieval, donors will receive egg donor compensation, typically $9,000 for first time donors and $10,000 for experienced donors.